A young woman with curly dark hair, wearing a white T-shirt, looking at the camera with a neutral expression.

 Today, my work centers around helping dogs and their people create a more balanced life together.
 I specialize in building calm focus in busy environments, supporting senior dog wellness, and incorporating safe, effective strength and conditioning into everyday routines.

-• Certified Professional Dog Trainer (CPDT-KA)
+Certified Professional Dog Trainer — Knowledge Assessed, through the CCPDT

-• AKC Canine Good Citizen (CGC) Evaluator
+Canine Good Citizen Evaluator through the American Kennel Club

 Silhouette of a woman and a dog with a globe between them, above large letters spelling 'APDT,' and text 'Association for Professional Dog Training International' underneath.